awsdocs/aws-php-developers-guide/doc_source/welcome.rst

 or `aws.phar <http://docs.aws.amazon.com/aws-sdk-php/v3/download/aws.phar>`_ file.

 .. image:: images/php-sdk-overview.png
-   :alt: Diagram that provides an overview of how AWS SDK for PHP works
+   :alt: Diagram that provides an overview of how AWS SDK for PHP version 3 works

 Not all services are immediately available in the SDK.
 To find out which services are currently supported by the |sdk-php|, see :aws-php-class:`Service Name and API Version <index.html>`.
-For information about the |sdk-php| on GitHub, see :doc:`Additional Resources <resources>`.
+For information about the |sdk-php| version 3 on GitHub, see :doc:`Additional Resources <resources>`.

 External links: :aws-php-class:`API Docs <index.html>`
 | `GitHub <https://github.com/aws/aws-sdk-php>`_